Monday, January 22, 2024

 At that rate it is likely that within the mid-2020s China will catch up Britain in per capita terms.
 One may add that it will catch up France (whose own process of deindustrialization has left it in about the same place) as well.

-In doing so China, which has long ago left well behind even the more advanced of the developing countries such as Mexico, Turkey and Thailand, or even a Malaysia, when judged by this metric, will be on par with the bottom of the Group of Seven advanced industrialized nations.
+In doing so China, which has long ago left well behind in its wake even the more advanced developing countries such as Mexico, Turkey and Thailand, or even a Malaysia, when judged by this metric, will be on par with the bottom of the Group of Seven advanced industrialized nations.
 A significant testament to the distance that China has traveled developmentally, it is also a testament to the decline of some of the older industrial powers, and the shifting of the distribution of the world's industrial and economic power in the process.

 No comments: